 Local landmarks along the river include the Bloomfield Falls.
 The crystal clear waterfalls are sacred to the community and many of the waterfalls are reserved for female members of the local community.
 The general public can access one clearly signposted waterfall.
 The Walker family will enlighten you with tales of Aboriginal culture and explain the ancient connection with nature at this very special site.

-Find out more about the Walker family tours
+Find out more about the Walker family tours and phone 0474 084 851 for more information.

 The Bloomfield Track is a scenic coastal road that runs from Cape Tribulation to Cooktown.
 It is an unsealed surface and accessible only by 4-wheel drive.
 There are a number of local tour operators available to help you with expert local knowledge.